-

 Automated data collection

-Bringing your data into one platform is the first step.
-Funnel plugs directly into over 500 different marketing tools and channels.
-This means no more copy-paste errors into Excel, and your reporting stays consistent even when team members change.
+Funnel integrates with over 600 marketing tools and channels, so you no longer have to copy-paste into Excel, and your reporting stays consistent even when team members change.

-Setting up these connections doesn’t require technical expertise.
-Simply connect your advertising accounts, analytics tools and CRM systems — no manual data imports or complex configurations are needed.
+Setting up these connections doesn't require technical expertise; simply connect your advertising accounts, analytics tools and CRM systems.

-When platforms update their systems or add new metrics, we automatically adapt.
-Your reports won't suddenly break, and you won't need developers to keep everything working.
+When platforms update their systems or add new metrics, Funnel automatically adapts, so reports won't suddenly break overnight.

 Automated data normalization

-Once your data comes in, Funnel gets to work making sure it’s all communicated in the same language.
-The system converts data into matching formats, keeps everything up to date based on what each platform allows and turns scattered information into clean, analysis-ready data.
+Once the data is in, Funnel converts data into matching formats, keeps everything up to date and turns scattered information into clean, analysis-ready data.

 From there, your team can build their own custom metrics.
-You can set up KPIs once and know they'll be calculated the same way across every client account, even for complex metrics.
-Meanwhile, the system keeps an eye on your data quality and flags any unusual patterns while keeping historical data intact.
+You can set up KPIs once and know they'll be calculated consistently across every client account, even for complex metrics.
+Meanwhile, the system monitors your data quality and flags any unusual patterns, while preserving historical data.

 Budget and KPI tracking